piloChambert/RPI-I2C-Joystick/README.md

 Raspberry Pi
 ------------

-The [blob](https://github.com/piloChambert/RPI-I2C-Joystick/blob) directory contains a blob file to be compiled in the boot folder of the pi, in order to activate a /KILL signal when the pi is halted. (see https://www.raspberrypi.org/forums/viewtopic.php?f=41&t=114975 post).
+In order to know when the raspberry pi has been shutdown, the gpio-poweroff overlay is used.
+This is the /kill signal going to the arduino (HIGH when the raspberry pi is halted).

-**This is no longer used**, instead the gpio-poweroff dtoverlay has to be activated in /boot/config.txt:
+In /boot/config.txt:
 ```
 dtoverlay=gpio-poweroff,gpiopin=4,active_low="y"
 ```